JerryLiu826/JerryLiu826/README.md

 ## Hello, I'm Jerry Liu 👋
 I'm currently a student studying MSc Statistics in Imperial College London.
 I graduated at Queen Mary 2025 with BSc Mathematics and Statistics.
-I did a third year project using Monte Carlo simulations about Self-Avoiding Walks(SAWs) with Prof. Thomas.
+I did a third year project using Monte Carlo simulations about Self-Avoiding Walks(SAWs) supervised by Prof. Thomas.
 I indepently learned and used Julia to do this project.

 **Featured Projects**